AdenC123/chicken-door-site/README.md

 ## Door API
 - `POST /open` opens the door, returns JSON with:
-  - `"success":` true if door is opening, false if door could not be opened
+  - `"success":` boolean, true if door is opening, false if door could not be opened
-  - `"delay":` time motor will move for or 0 if unsuccessful, integer
+  - `"delay":` integer, time motor will move for or 0 if unsuccessful
 - `POST /close` closes the door, same JSON as open
-- `POST /times` updates times with JSON `"openTime"` and `"closeTime"` times formatted in 24hr, with 4 digits as string split by a colon.
+- `POST /times` updates times, request body must include:
+  - `"openTime":` 24 hour time, must be 4 digits and a colon.
+Ex. `"0800"`, `"2145"`
+  - `"closeTime":` same format
-  Returns `"success":` `false` or `true`.
+  - Returns `"success":` true or false with an optional error message at `"error"`.
 - `GET /state` returns JSON as follows:
   - `"open":` `null` if unknown state, `true` if open, `false` if closed
-  - `"moving":` `true` or `false`
+  - `"moving":` boolean
-  - `"openTime"` and `"closeTime":` times formatted in 24hr, with 4 digits as string split by a colon
+  - `"openTime"` and `"closeTime":` times formatted as above

 ## Wifi troubleshooting
 Problem: Wifi does not stay connected in the long term (about a day).